DiegoHSO/CGAssessment/README.md

 # CGAssessment
-iOS app that applies the Comprehensive Geriatric Assessment.
+An iOS app that applies the Comprehensive Geriatric Assessment.

 This app was implemented to assist help professionals on applying the *Comprehensive Geriatric Assessment* within their patients.